liangcheng-yu/hyperlight/dev/mariner/README.md

 # you will be prompted for your tailscale auth key
 terraform apply main.tfplan
 ```
-**NOTE**: The machine will restart once at the end of the provisioning script, which is needed to ensure the mshv device is ready.
-It may take a couple minutes.
+**NOTE**: The machine will restart once at the end of the provisioning script, which is needed to ensure the MSHV device is ready.
+It may take a couple of minutes.

 ## Login to the Machine
 With tailscale enabled on your local machine and on your Mariner VM, you should be able to log via SSH using the following command.